Published on

 • Frontend & Analytics: React dashboard for funnel tracking, persona editing, chat replay, and data labeling.

-• More ML Microservices: Objection classifier, persona drift detector, auto-summary scorer, and more.
+• More ML Microservices: Auto-summary scorer, persona drift detector, and conversation quality metrics.

 Lessons Learned